South West Scotland

 Lauderdale as a family name, not connected with the title, first appears in the Scottish parish records in Galloway with the birth of Jean Lauderdale in 1737, the daughter of James Lauderdale at Beith, Ayr.
 It also appears in Northumberland in 1704.

-Maitlands have lived in or been connected with Galloway since 1360, and our understanding of James the Emigrant is that he came from that part of Scotland, so the combination of geography, name and his family tradition makes it almost certain that he was a Maitland by origin, and as such, related by blood to the Earls of Lauderdale, but not descended from them.
+Maitlands have lived in or been connected with southwest Scotland since 1369, and our understanding of James the Emigrant is that he came from that part of Scotland, so the combination of geography, name and his family tradition makes it almost certain that he was a Maitland by origin, and as such, related by blood to the Earls of Lauderdale, but descended from their precursors, the Maitlands or Mautl;aents of Lauderdale.

 General Register Office for Scotland